aknackiron/testdroid-documentation/testdroid-faq/index.md

 Currently the handling of iOS dialogues is handled through used test framework.
 We're working on ways to handle such dialogues outside testrun scope as well.

+###  How can I start an iOS Appcrawler run using Testdroid RiC?

+You can start an Appcrawler run by choosing a right iOS project from Run in Cloud -configuration and leaving the test file configuration field empty.

 ## Testdroid Recorder